m-andrew-reid/Guitar-O-Tron/README.md

 # Guitar-O-Tron
-Build custom tunings and find chords on any tuning
+Build custom tunings and find chords on any tuning.

+This has allowed me to find interesting chords that I wouldn't have thought of otherwise.

+It's also useful if you're trying to avoid moving around the neck.